SvenTheSwede/kubernetes-icarus-project/aws_lb_ctl/README.md

 First create a [AWS Policy](https://github.com/SvenTheSwede/kubernetes-icarus-project/edit/main/aws_lb_ctl/json/policy.json) Create a AWS role  called aws-lb and assign the policy to it.

+You will need the ARN for your oidc provider.
 Edit the trust policy using this [example](https://github.com/SvenTheSwede/kubernetes-icarus-project/edit/main/aws_lb_ctl/json/trust-policy.json)
-Get the ARN of the new role

 ```
 aws iam get-role --role-name aws-lb
 ```